Biography

 Icehouse play live concert in Melbourne, simulcast nationwide on TV.
 More touring in New Zealand, USA and Europe.
 Final show of 13-month "Man Of Colours" World Tour in Brisbane, Australia, in front of 50,000 at the World Expo.

 1989 - "Legend In A Loungeroom" completed.
 Video for first single, "Thing About You" shot in Sydney and Melbourne.
-"Thing About You" getting massive airplay in Australia before legal wrangles cause project to be shelved.
+"Thing About You" getting massive airplay in Australia before legal wrangles with Executive Producers cause project to be shelved.
 Andy relocates to Los Angeles.

-1990 - "Legend In A Loungeroom" released in Europe on German Intercord label, without the artist’s knowledge!
+1990 - "Legend In A Loungeroom" released in Europe on German label, without the artist’s knowledge!

 1991 - Andy concentrates on songwriting with partner, Jane Wareing, while legal problems being resolved.
 Heart release two versions of "You’re The Voice", one live and one studio.